 Pharmacists are a valuable resource for patients in many ways.
-Pharmacists are well-educated in both prescription and over-the-counter products and are able to help with any medication questions or concerns.
+They are well-educated in both prescription and over-the-counter products and are able to help with any medication questions or concerns.
 Pharmacists work closely with your doctor to give you professional guidance about your health.
+The goal of the physician-pharmacist relationship is to make sure the medication that your doctor prescribes is being taken in the appropriate way, meaning the medications prescribed for you have the best chance of being effective.

 Some Tips to Help You Better Communicate With Your Pharmacy: